AlphaKretin/bastion-bot/README.md

 The `.deck` command reads the contents of a YGOPro `.ydk` file uploaded with the message, and sends a direct message to the user listing the contents of the deck in the specified language (English by default).

 ### .strings
-Usage: `.strings [card name|ID]`
+Usage: `.strings [card name/ID]|[lang]`

 The `.strings` command searches for a card by name or YGOPro ID, and returns the database strings for that card - i.e., the customs messages assigned to it that a script can call on for effect descriptions or dialog boxes.
+If a language is specified, it will look for a card with a name like you typed in that language.

 ### .skill
 Usage: `.skill [skill name]`